mohamadhabash/VisualBERT-for-Memes-Classification/README.md

 4- Modify the code to include correct paths to your data.
 You can also tune hyper-parameters or change different stuff in the code.

 5- run `python3 visualbert.py` in your terminal to start training the model.

+6- You can also use the notebooks alone without other files.
+They can be found under `/notebooks`.